 We look forward to meeting you!

 We want to help you to have a successful start in your studies.
-Therefore, we offer a special pre-course in mathematics before the semester starts.
-Soon, you will find more information under "Downloads".
+Therefore, a preparatory course in mathematics is offered before the semester starts.
+It will refresh and supplement your knowledge and closes any gaps that may exist between school knowledge and study requirements.
+You will find more information under "Downloads".
 In addition, we offer regular tutorials during the first semesters.
 Our student mentors help you to answer your questions and assist with any problems that arise during the first semesters at the University.

-The pre-course in mathematics will refresh and supplement your knowledge and closes any gaps that may exist between school knowledge and study requirements.
+The preparatory course in mathematics will refresh and supplement your knowledge and closes any gaps that may exist between school knowledge and study requirements.
 We strongly recommend that students attend this course in order to simplify the entry into student life.

-The pre-course is free of charge and requires no registration.
+The course is free of charge and requires no registration.

 General orientation week for foreign students, October 9.-15., 2017